corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/api-core-types.md

 # API: Core types

-Corda provides several more core classes as part of its API.
+Corda provides several core classes as part of its API.

+## Glossary

+**Hash**

+A mathematical function that takes a variable-length input string and converts it into a fixed-length binary sequence.

+**Public key cryprography**

+A system that uses a pair of keys: a public key and private key.
+Anyone can encrypt a message using the receiver’s public key, but the message can only be decrypted with the receiver’s private key.

+**Crytographic primitive**

+A low-level algorithm used to build cryptographic protocols for a security system.
+They are building blocks designed to do one specific task reliably.

+**Tree**

+Trees organize values (in the form of nodes) into nonlinear, hierarchical data structures.
+The tree originates from a single root node, then branches into levels of parent and child nodes.
+The last node on a branch is called the *leaf*.

 ## SecureHash

-The `SecureHash` class is used to uniquely identify objects such as transactions and attachments by their hash.
+Use the `SecureHash` class to uniquely identify objects, such as transactions and attachments, by their hash.
-Any object that needs to be identified by its hash should implement the `NamedByHash` interface:
+Implement the `NamedByHash` interface for any object that needs to be identified by its hash:

 {{< tabs name="tabs-1" >}}
 {{< /tabs >}}

 `SecureHash` is a sealed class that only defines a single subclass, `SecureHash.SHA256`.
-There are utility methods to create and parse `SecureHash.SHA256` objects.
+You can use utility methods to create and parse `SecureHash.SHA256` objects.

 ## CompositeKey

-Corda supports scenarios where more than one signature is required to authorise a state object transition.
-For example:
+Corda supports complex signing scenarios for the authorization of a state object transition.
+For example, if *either* Alice **and** Bob *or* Charlie need to sign a transaction.
-“Either the CEO or 3 out of 5 of his assistants need to provide signatures”.

-This is achieved using a `CompositeKey`, which uses public-key composition to organise the various public keys into a tree data structure.
-A `CompositeKey` is a tree that stores the cryptographic public key primitives in its leaves and the composition logic in the intermediary nodes.
-Every intermediary node specifies a *threshold* of how many child signatures it requires.
+You could facilitate this policy with a `CompositeKey`.
+A `CompositeKey` composes cryptographic public keys into a tree.
+The tree stores the public key primitives in its leaves and the composition logic in its intermediary nodes.
+Every intermediary node specifies a threshold of how many child signatures it requires.

 An illustration of an *“either Alice and Bob, or Charlie”* composite key: